High Prussian dialect: Further subdivisions

 While Breslauisch is a relative homogenous dialect, the Oberländisch dialect is permeated by several isogloss lines, according to Gerog Wenker, who collected data around 1880.
 He claimed, that this shows a dialect continuum between two extreme forms.
 He postulates that the dialects of the south west (district of Rosenberg in Western Prussia) were closest to Standard German while those of the north east (district of Preußisch Holland) were closest to Breslauisch.
-Accroding to him, the dialect of the area surrounding Lauck (in the farthest east of Preußisch Holland) were almost identical to Breslauisch.
+According to him, the dialect of the area surrounding Lauck (in the farthest east of Preußisch Holland) were almost identical to Breslauisch.
 In his view, the local dialects of Mohrungen we the transition forms.

 The last two Wenker sentences (Nr.
 39 and 40) should exemplify this:

 According to Stuhrmann, Mitzka, Ziesemer, Teßmann Oberländisch forms a uniform subdialect.
-According to Kuck and more recent Szulc the language of the former district of Rosenberg had as special subdialect of High Prussian, which they called Rosenbergisch.
+According to Kuck and more recent Szulc the language of the former district of Rosenberg had a special subdialect of High Prussian, which they called Rosenbergisch.